 It is deep, fun, and has extremely high replay value.
 It’s disappointing that the multiplayer has a couple of hiccups but the AI is solid and provides a good challenge with plenty of entertainment.
 Whether you’re playing a custom scenario or the campaign, you are in for a good time.

 Planetfall may end up being my personal game of the year and I can’t recommend it enough.
 Especially for console players who rarely get these types of games.
 If you like strategy or grid-based tactics, buy it immediately, you won’t regret it.
 I give it my Golden Shield award

 Pick Up Age of Wonders Planetfall from these Stores

 - Extremely deep gameplay on both the strategic and combat layer.

-- Large variety of tech, units and operations split between six factions, secret techs and five mini NPC factions.
+- A large variety of tech, units, and operations between six factions, secret techs, and five mini NPC factions.

 - Lengthy campaign with multiple ways to win each mission.

 - Extensive unit modifications and the ability to customize your commander.